 - 1. Raise the valve to the full open position.
-Remove all of the old packing from the stuffing box and dispose properly. - 2.
-Inspect stuffing box for wear and cleanliness.
+Remove all of the old packing from the stuffing box and dispose properly. - Inspect stuffing box for wear and cleanliness.
 Replace worn parts and clean as required to meet stuffing box condition requirements (see in above section 1.1- valve condition assessment). - 3.
 Determine packing size by measuring stem diameter (inner dimension) and stuffing box bore diameter (outer dimension).
-Subtract inner dimension from outer dimension and divide by two for the cross sectional size of packing. - 4.
-Measure the stuffing box depth.
+Subtract inner dimension from outer dimension and divide by two for the cross sectional size of packing. - Measure the stuffing box depth.
 The packing shall be a 5-ring set.
-As a reference, packing needs to be compressed 30% minimum during install.
-Use a bushing to fill stuffing box if depth is greater than height of uncompressed packing set.
+As a reference, packing needs to be compressed 30% minimum during install blac a but minimum during install.
+Use a bushing\ to fill stuffing box if depth is greater than height of uncompressed packing set.
 A bushing should also be used if the gland follower is short and gland flange could bottom out leaving no room for future adjustment.
 Garlock 1998 EZ Bushing, or a split metallic or machined carbon bushing can be used.

-5. Cut packing into individual rings by using a mandrel with the same diameter as the stem, or a packing cutter.
-It is recommended to do a bevel or skive cut if this can be done with care on a mandrel.

-- 6. Install one ring at a time seating - each ring firmly.
+- 5. Cut packing into individual rings by using a mandrel with - the same diameter as the stem, or a packing cutter.
+It is recommended to do a bevel or skive cut if this can be done with care on a mandrel. - Nandref Stretch Mandref each ring firmly.
 Insert first ring of packing into the stuffing box, noting the location of the ring seam.
 Push this ring down till it contacts the bottom of the stuffing box.
-Install the second ring of packing, offsetting the seam of this ring by 90 degrees clockwise from that of the previous ring.
-Push this ring down until it contacts the ring below it.
-Do not lubricate the packing rings.
+Install the second ring of packing, offsetting